regolith-labs/steel-book/src/getting-started/quickstart.md

 The file tree contains the following folders:

 - **api**: This folder contains types, program states & constants available to the rest of your Solana program.
-- **program**: The program folder contains the business logic for your program’s instructions.
+- **program**: The program folder contains the business logic for your program's instructions.

 ### Program overview